tarantool/doc/doc/reference/reference_lua/fio.rst

 .. function:: copytree(from-path, to-path)

     Copy everything in the from-path, including subdirectory contents, to the to-path.
-The result is similar to the result that one gets from the ``cp -r`` command.
+    The result is similar to the ``cp -r`` shell command.
     The to-path should not be empty.

     :param string from-path: path-name.